rohithill/nithp/README.md

+# NITH Projects
+A repo containing multiple projects relating to NIT Hamirpur.

+#### Current list:
+- NITH Result Website
+- NITH Result API

+Built using python3, flask, connexion, bootstrap.

 ### Todo
+- [x] Make a interface for simple users to view their result.
-- [x] Implement efficient sorting in nith_result/static/main.js
+- [x] Implement a basic API to get results.
-- [ ] Have a better/more responsive implementation of front end
+- [ ] Implement pagination in the API.

 ### Branches
 **master :**  All the changes are made in the master.
 All the pull requests are merged here finally.